These are some people you may meet, when visiting our Church:

-I have been a member of St. Alban’s since 2006, when I moved to the Altrincham area from Bury with my husband, Michael, and I’ve been churchwarden for the last five years.
+I have been a member of St. Alban’s since 2006, when I moved to the Altrincham area from Bury with my husband, Michael, and I’ve been churchwarden for several years.
 Although I live outside the parish, the warmth of the welcome and the depth of the bible-based teaching and worship, makes it well worth travelling the extra mile or so.
 I am a volunteer adviser with Citizens Advice, and for the past couple of years I have also been enjoying getting to grips with New Testament Greek.
 In my spare time I try to be more than a fair weather gardener, but my favourite occupation has to be spending time with my three small grandchildren.

 In 2010 my husband and I moved into the area from Scotland.
 As I looked after my granddaughter I decided to take her to St Albans Toddler Group, I found the volunteers so welcoming and friendly that I decided to attend the church.
 I had always been a Christian and gone to church, but during my time in Scotland I had lapsed.
 The welcome and friendliness was such that I felt right at home (having been brought up in the north west), and over the years I got more involved in church life.
 I am now a church warden, help to run the toddler group and thoroughly enjoy helping out at various events throughout the year.
 To me St Albans is like belonging to one big happy family.